Sustainability

 In-house web text (image)

-Activities include establishment of consultation desks, creating opportunities for all employees of the Group companies to reflect on issues together, and training on how to respond to harassment counseling.
+Creating opportunities for employees in the workplace to reflect on issues together and training on how to respond when harassment occurs.

-To ensure healthy workplace management, we conduct training sessions for managers focusing on topics such as harassment prevention, psychological safety, one-on-one communication and unconscious bias.
-In addition, approximately 8,500 employees participate in web-based training on harassment elimination every year.
+To ensure healthy workplace management, conducting annually training sessions on harassment elimination, psychological safety, one-on-one communication and unconscious bias.

 About foreign technical intern trainees